 There are a number of granular delays and effects in Ableton but I am bored of that platform.

-The best lineage is the steries of Bob-Sturm-backed projects, culminating in nimfks.
+The best lineage is the series of Bob-Sturm-backed academic projects, culminating in nimfks.

 - NES are Max4live spectrum editors.
 Free.
 If you own the expensive Max4live suite.